fbennett/quizzer/README.md

 expression as raw material.
 To add a peer-pressure element, the name of the student from whose essay each question is drawn is displayed in the question itself.
-In composing questions, the bad example, and equally bad example, a corrected sentence, and a corrected sentence containing a common error are composed and saved.
+In composing questions, the bad example, an equally bad example, a corrected sentence, and a corrected sentence containing a common error are composed and saved.
 The engine randomizes the sequence of questions and responses, and flags the correct answer in each for final marking.